 Course Description For SPH4U Grade 12 Physics Online Course

-Grade 12 Physics (SPH4U) enables students to deepen their understanding of physics concepts and theories.
-Students will continue their exploration of energy transformations and the forces that affect motion, and will investigate electrical, gravitational, and magnetic fields and electromagnetic radiation.
-Students will also explore the wave nature of light, quantum mechanics, and special relativity.
-They will further develop their scientific investigation skills, learning, for example, how to analyse, qualitatively and quantitatively, data related to a variety of physics concepts and principles.
+Grade 12 Physics allows students to deepen their understanding of physics concepts and theories.
+In this course, students will continue their exploration of energy transformations and the forces that affect motion.
+They will investigate electrical, gravitational, and magnetic fields, as well as electromagnetic radiation.
+Students will also have the chance to explore topics such as the wave nature of light, quantum mechanics, and special relativity.
+Throughout the course, they will further develop their scientific investigation skills, learning how to analyze data related to a variety of physics concepts and principles both qualitatively and quantitatively.
 Students will also consider the impact of technological applications of physics on society and the environment.

 Summary Of Units And Timelines For Grade 12 Physics SPH4U